 - Strong interpersonal and communication skills

-- Cultural competence and sensitivity to diverse populations
+- Cultural competence and sensitivity to diverse populations, such as women, LGBTQIA2S+, etc.

 - Problem-solving abilities and good judgment